BaseMax/MyLinkShortenerGraphQLTS/README.md

 - The API will be available at `http://localhost:3000`.
 - Feel free to customize the project according to your specific requirements and design preferences.

+## Queries

+**Get All Links**

+- Description: Retrieve a list of all shortened links created by the authenticated user.
+- Arguments: None
+- Response: List of shortened links

+**Get Link by ID**

+- Description: Retrieve a specific shortened link by its ID.
+- Arguments: id (Link ID)
+- Response: Shortened link details

+**Get Link Stats**

+- Description: Retrieve statistics and visit data for a specific shortened link.
+- Arguments: id (Link ID)
+- Response: Link statistics and visit data

+## Mutations

+**Register User**

+- Description: Create a new user account.
+- Arguments: email, password
+- Response: User details and authentication token

+**Login**

+- Description: Log in to an existing user account.
+- Arguments: email, password
+- Response: User details and authentication token

+**Forgot Password**

+- Description: Initiate the password recovery process by sending a password reset email to the user.
+- Arguments: email
+- Response: Success message

+**Reset Password**

+- Description: Reset the user's password with a new password after following the password reset link.
+- Arguments: resetToken, newPassword
+- Response: Success message

+**Shorten Link**

+- Description: Create a shortened link.
+- Arguments: url, expirationDate (optional)
+- Response: Shortened link details

+**Update Link**

+- Description: Update the expiration date of a shortened link.
+- Arguments: id (Link ID), expirationDate
+- Response: Updated shortened link details

+**Delete Link**

+- Description: Delete a shortened link.
+- Arguments: id (Link ID)
+- Response: Success message

+These queries and mutations should cover the basic functionality required for a link shortener API.
+Feel free to modify or expand upon them according to your specific project requirements.

 Copyright 2023, Max Base